CrisVillatoro/CrisVillatoro/README.md

 ### Hi there 👋
 I'm a Chemical-Environmental Engineer, with work experience in industry, research, and the public sector.
 My love for data and abilities with statistics made me decide to turn into a data scientist, and I recently completed a data science bootcamp to sharpen my skills.

-While I enjoy working with all types of data, I have a particular passion for Python, SQL, Machine Learning and specially for data visualization, which I find to be a powerful tool for communicating insights and inspiring action 📈🌍 When I'm not diving into data, I enjoy exploring nature 🍃 and running.
+While I enjoy working with all types of data, I have a particular passion for Python, SQL, Machine Learning and specially for data visualization, which I find to be a powerful tool for communicating insights and inspiring action 📈🌍
 I am eager to apply my expertise in data science to contribute to innovative and sustainable solutions for today's challenges.
 Let's connect and discuss how data can help us to create a positive change!

 - 🔭 I’m currently working on an Omdena project as a volunteer: Precision Millet Farming-Leveraging Geospatial Technology to Optimize Crop Selection and Yield
 - ⚗️ I’m currently learning SQL, Cloud Computing and of course more Python!

+When I'm not immersed in data, you can find me exploring the wonders of nature 🍃 and staying active through running 🏃‍♀️  I believe that maintaining a balanced and healthy lifestyle fuels creativity and enhances productivity in all aspects of life.

 #### Open to Work!
 Currently looking for a position 🙌🏽
 <!--